pbzona/sloth/README.md

 - Statusline font support for entirely new workstations
 - Add public keys and lock down SSH settings
 - Automatic firewall
+- Logic for plugin installations to save bandwidth